-If the measured radiation field is below a minimum range of 1.00E1 CPM, the front panel display will indicate 0.00E0 CPM, the bargraph will extinguish and the RANGE alarm indicator will illuminate in red,

-(the minimum range is adjustable and is defaulted to 10 CPM).
-When the measured radiation field increases into the range of the detector, the RANGE alarm indicator will extinguish and normal operation will begin.
+Under Range: If the measured radiation field is below a minimum range of 1.00E1 CPM, the front panel display will indicate 0.00E0 CPM, the bargraph will extinguish the analog output will be at its low scale value and the RANGE alarm indicator will illuminate in red.
+The minimum range is factory set to 10 CPM.
+When the measured radiation field increases into the range of the detector, the RANGE alarm indicator will begin.
+There is no relay output associated with the under range alarm.

-If the measured radiation field goes above the overrange set point, the RANGE alarm indicator will illuminate and the front panel display will indicate EEEEE.
-The maximum range of the detector used is determined by the overrange set point.
-When the measured radiation field returns within the maximum operating range of the detector and the condition is acknowledged, the RANGE alarm indicator will extinguish and normal operation will resume.
-In the event the detector output exceeds the electronic antijam circuit trip level, the anti-jam fuse will open and the fail relay will change state to indicate a monitor not in service condition.
-Replacement of the fuse will be required in order to return the ratemeter to normal operation.
+Over Range: If the measured radiation field goes above the Overrange set point, the RANGE alarm indicator will illuminate, the bar graph will illuminate in red, full scale, the Warn alarm LED will turn on, flashing, the Warn relay will change state, the High alarm relay will turn on, flashing, the High alarm relay will change state, the analog output will be at its full scale value and the front panel display will indicate EEEEE.
+The maximum range of the detector is used to determine the overrange set point.
+When the measured radiation field returns within the maximum operating range of the detector and the condition is acknowledged, the RANGE alarm indicator will extinguish, the radiation alarms will clear, and normal operation will resume.